 Marco Innocenti kicked off the Andromeda franchise with Andromeda Awakening.
-[375] Translated from Italian, it was criticized for the spotty writing (some focused on the word 'cyanotic' applied to lighting), and for the manipulation-puzzle-heavy focus typical of Italian IF.
+[375] It was criticized for some spotty writing (and some disagree with intentional but unusual word choices like 'cyanotic' applied to lighting), and for the manipulation-puzzle-heavy focus typical of Italian IF.
 Innocenti felt dismissed by reviewers, but returned triumphantly the next year with a win.

 There are so many other games to mention...
 There are many games in IFComp history that had a great concept but so-so execution.
-There was a sort of taboo in early IF that each concept could only 'be done' once (some of this attitude lingers; I heard a reviewer recently say that the wordplay genre is essentially over after Counterfeit Monkey)^[720]).
+There was a sort of taboo in early IF that each concept could only 'be done'once (some of this attitude lingers; I heard a reviewer recently say that the wordplay genre is essentially over after Counterfeit Monkey)^[720]).
 Keepsake is a game with a concept that should be 'done over', because it's very good.